TankEngine-ish/property_management_system_full_stack_app/README.md

 # Brief Demo

 # Final Thoughts

-I am definitely missing a lot of things during the development of this project as I think it covered plenty of areas in the SDLC.
-All in all, it was a very steep learning curve, one that many people would've given up on, but it was definitely worth it in order to understand why being
+I definitely learned a lot of aspects of the SDLC even though this was just a portfolio project.
+There are many more ways to improve and I am well aware of them but these kinds of undertakings have infinite ways to improve upon.
+After all it's a neverending process of constantly improving, optimizing and delivering.
+IN summary, this project was a very steep learning curve, one that many people would've given up on, but it was definitely worth it in order to understand only *half* the picture of being a good DevOps.
-Speaking of DevOps this project was just the beginning.